2016-17 Annual Report

 The County of San Diego’s Annual Report is a roundup of the work we’ve done for you throughout the year.
 It’s also the story of how we lay the groundwork for years to come – how we make sure the region is healthy, safe and thriving in the future.

 The County of San Diego is governed by a five-member Board of Supervisors.
 The supervisors set priorities and approve the County’s two-year budget

 San Diego County became one of California’s original 27 counties on Feb.
 18, 1850, shortly after California became the 31st state in the Union.

-San Diego County covers 4,261 square miles, an area approximately the size of the state of Connecticut, extending 70 miles along the Pacific Coast from Mexico to Orange County and inland 75 miles to Imperial County along the international border with Mexico.
+San Diego County covers 4,526 square miles, an area approximately the size of the state of Connecticut, extending 70 miles along the Pacific coast from Mexico to Orange County and inland 75 miles to Imperial County along the international border with Mexico.